Fly Fishing For Trout: 39 Tips For More Trout

 Changing your flies often can mean more trout.

-Small flies are very difficult to see especially if you cast them out 30 or 40 feet, or if there is glare on the water.
+Small flies are very difficult to see, especially if you cast them out 30 or 40 feet or if there is glare on the water.
 If you can’t see your dry fly floating on the surface, catching trout is difficult.

-It’s important to see your fly so you don’t miss a bite, and so you can ensure your fly is drifting at the same speed as the natural insects.
+It’s important to see your fly so you don’t miss a bite and so you can ensure your fly is drifting at the same speed as the natural insects.

-This is because my glasses not only allow me to see some very big fish feeding or resting below the surface, but they also help me see feeding or holding spots or potential snags.
+#2.
+Glasses: Polarized glasses are an invaluable tool and will improve your ability to track and see your fly.
+My glasses not only allow me to see some very big fish feeding or resting below the surface, but they also help me see feeding or holding spots or potential snags.

 #3 Hotspot: The trout see the bottom of your fly when you dry fly fish so adding a hotspot like orange yarn to the top of your fly will help you see the fly and should not affect the trout.

 #4.
 Indicator: adding a small indicator 2 to 3 feet up the line when using micro flies is a great way to locate the area of your fly.
-If any fish rises in that area you just set the hook.
+If any fish rises in that area, you just set the hook.

 #5.
 Set On Any And All Rises: If your fly is out on the water and you don’t know where it is, set on the rise.
-If you see a fish rise and if you don’t see the fly or know for sure if that fish actually grabbed your fly or not, just set the hook anyways and hope for the best
+If you see a fish rise and if you don’t see the fly or know for sure if that fish actually grabbed your fly or not, just set the hook anyway and hope for the best

 26. Use Dry Fly Dressing